-A seating plan tackles more than just a classroom arrangement, it's a fantastic behaviour-management tool too.
+Classroom seating plans tackle more than just your classroom arrangement.
+It’s a fantastic behaviour-management tool too.
 Seating plans can impact an entire class and determine how groups perform throughout the term.

 If your school still uses paper-based seating plans

-Firstly, there’s nothing inherently wrong with using a paper-based seating plan, but you’re certainly limited on the resources available to help better enhance your students’ learning.
+Firstly, there’s nothing inherently wrong with using a paper-based seating plan.
+But you are certainly limited on the resources available to help better enhance your students’ learning.

-If, like many schools, you are using an online platform to manage your class seating plans, here are 4 ways you can better utilise it:
+If you are using an online platform to manage your class seating plans, here are four ways you can better utilise it:

 1. Simply populate a seating plan